-The Labor Market Conditions Index for May Remains Negative, Revisions Made
+The Labor Market Conditions Index for June Remains Negative

 The Labor Market Conditions Index (LMCI) is a relatively recent indicator developed by Federal Reserve economists to assess changes in the labor market conditions.
 It is a dynamic factor model of labor market indicators, essentially a diffusion index subject to extensive revisions based on nineteen underlying indicators in nine broad categories (see the table at the bottom for details).